zoreole-services/dnsfilter/README.md

    cp docker-compose.yaml.example docker-compose.yaml
    ```

-   Then edit `docker-compose.yaml` to configure environment variables, ports, and volumes.
+   Then edit the environment files located in env directory, to configure environment variables, ports, and volumes.

 ---